What role can municipalities play in implementing parcel lockers?

 Key points of the report

 • Consumer preferences: While some prefer to pick up their packages, most prioritize convenience and flexibility.
+User behavior studies suggest that if distances are short and costs are low, many users will opt for non‑car modes

 • Role of municipalities: Municipalities face the challenge of balancing space constraints, mobility effects, and residents’ objections to the placement of lockers and collection points.
-The report aims to provide municipalities insight into the opportunities, challenges, and action perspectives regarding parcel points and lockers.
+The report aims to provide municipalities with insight into the opportunities, challenges, and action perspectives regarding parcel points and lockers.

-• Strategic options for municipalities: Municipalities can choose from several strategic options for parcel lockers, including no policy, restricting lockers in public spaces, accepting or facilitating provider-specific lockers on private property, commissioning open-access lockers in strategic locations, or broadly allowing parcel lockers based on conditions.
+• Strategic options for municipalities: Municipalities can choose from several strategic options for parcel lockers, including no policy, restricting lockers in public spaces, accepting or facilitating provider-specific lockers on private property, commissioning open-access lockers in strategic locations, or allowing parcel lockers broadly based on specific conditions.
 Some municipalities chose not to stimulate home shopping to support local retailers.

 • Multi-actor and multi-criteria: The different interests of consumers, parcel deliverers, and municipalities create tension.
 Consumers focus on convenience, flexibility, and price, parcel deliverers focus on drop density and cost efficiency, and municipalities prioritize minimizing negative effects on public space and the living environment.